Note: Finsemble complements, but does not replace the OpenFin API. Developers retain access to all the full OpenFin API through the "fin" object.

 - Understanding Application Startup

-The Finsemble CLI also provides a set of "getting started" commands, but building code stubs with the proper configuration settings.
+The Finsemble CLI also provides a set of "getting started" commands to create code stubs with the proper configuration settings.

 Debugging Finsemble explains the pragmatic aspects of debugging under Finsemble, which is very similar to debugging under Chrome (with a few special cases).

-A few special tutorials also walk the developer though the use of specific client APIs:
+A few special tutorials also walk the developer through the use of specific client APIs:

-The following client APIs and microservices are supported in the beta release.
+The following client APIs and microservices are currently supported: